Beyond Bradley-Terry Models: A General Preference Model for Language Model Alignment: General Preference Embedding Model

 where $\langle \cdot , \cdot \rangle$ denotes the inner product in $\mathbb{R}^{2k}$.
 This score captures the anti-symmetric relationship between responses induced by human preferences. \end{definition}

-We model the preference probability using the logistic function as defined in Equation~(\ref{eqn:general-preference-logistic}).
-Our general preference representation model (GPM) exhibits two desirable properties: \begin{enumerate}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=1pt] \item \textbf{Skew-symmetry.} The preference score function is skew-symmetric, satisfying:
+We model the preference probability using the logistic function as defined in~\eqref{eqn:general-preference-logistic}).
+Our general preference embedding model (GPM) exhibits two desirable properties: \begin{enumerate}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=1pt] \item \textbf{Skew-symmetry.} The preference score function is skew-symmetric, satisfying:

 This reflects the fact that the preference relation is naturally skew-symmetric: if $\mathbf{y}_i$ is preferred over $\mathbf{y}_j$ with probability $p_{i,j}$, then $\mathbf{y}_j$ is preferred over $\mathbf{y}_i$ with probability $1 - p_{i,j}$.